vanschependom/KULAK_IW-shed-of-graphs/README.md

 - `/plantri54`:
   A folder containing the necessary files for compiling the Plantri C program.
+- `/static`: A folder containing the necessary files for styling the web server index page.
+- `/templates`: A folder containing the HTML template of the web server.
 - `.gitignore`:
   A file containing rules about what not to push to the remote repository.
 - `backup_history.sh`: A script for making a backup of the `history.txt` file.